krupalshah/Composer/README.md

 ```

 #### Providing Custom ExecutorService
-Finally, Composer uses an `ExecutorService` and creates cached thread pool internally.
+Finally, Composer uses an `ExecutorService` that creates a cached thread pool internally.
 If you want to provide your custom executor service, pass it as a third param of `startWith()` like below (not recommended unless required):

 ```java
 Composer.startWith(() -> produceSomething(), err -> err.printStackTrace(), customExecutorService)